NiceAndNerdy/SIP2.NET/README.md

    good for).
 Individual renewal (i.e. one item at a time) don't seem to have that intelligence.
 Due dates have to be      submitted along with the initial SIP renewal command.
 That is not supported [yet] by this implementation.
 It's also     up to the developer to find someway to establish those renewal rules themselves.
 SIP doesn't seem to be capable of       pulling them from the ILS.

 5/23/2014 - Update - Testing against Koha has begun.
 So far, it looks like the connection testers and patron parser works right out of the box.
-I will be testing the methods in the coming weeks.
+I will be testing the other methods in the coming weeks.